 - Access (train): from Hiroshima Station to Miyajimaguchi Station (JR San'yō Main Line, about 50 minutes), a 5-minute walk to the ferry boarding pier, then a 10-minute ferry ride to the island

 Itsukushima, also known as Miyajima, is one of the Three Views of Japan, the country’s most iconic sights.
-It is also registered as a UNESCO World Heritage Site, symbolized by the vermillion torii gate standing in the water.
-The island features a plethora of beautiful autumn leaves spots, such as Momijidani Park, the Five-Storied Pagoda, and Senjōkaku Shrine.
+It is also registered as a UNESCO World Heritage Site, symbolized by the vermilion torii gate standing in the water.
+The island features a plethora of beautiful places for fall leaves, such as Momijidani Park, the Five-Storied Pagoda, and Senjōkaku Shrine.
 They all offer the stunning harmony of ancient Japanese culture and the vivid colors of nature.
 Access to the island is via ferry, but contrary to what you might fear, access is wonderfully convenient.
 You can even go to the island with a rental car!

 *Prices and options mentioned are subject to change.